SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/interaction-with-sapient-ui/side-navigation-panel.md

   </Card>

   <Card title="Shipment Processing" icon="fa-solid fa-loader">
     > An option that provides you with detailed information on managing or processing shipments.
-Handle all aspects of your shipment workflow from this centralized location.
+Handle all aspects of your shipment workflow from this centralised location.
   </Card>

   <Card title="Maintenance" icon="fa-solid fa-tools">